sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 		- "GLONASS"
 		- "UTC"
 		- "RxClock"
-- **12) Pulse-Per-Second Max Sync Age**
+- **44) Pulse-Per-Second Max Sync Age (s)**
-	- This defines how long PPS pulses will be produced when the GNSS signal is lost or jammed: 0 to 3600 seconds.
+	- This defines how long PPS pulses will be produced when the GNSS signal is lost or jammed: 0 to 3600 seconds
-- **13) Pulse-Per-Second Pulse Width**
+- **45) Pulse-Per-Second Pulse Width (ms)**
 	- This defines the width of the PPS signal.
-The units are milliseconds: 0.000001 to 1000.000000.
+The units are milliseconds: 0.000001 to 1000.000000
-- **14) TCP Server (IPS1)**
+- **50) TCP Server (IPS1)**
 	- See [TCP Server (IPS1)](#tcp-server-ips1) below for more details
-- **15) TCP Server Port**
+- **51) TCP Server Port**
 	- The port for the TCP connection.
-Default is 28785.
+Default is 28785
+- **60) Save TCXO control word to TCXO memory**
+	- This option allows the current TCXO control word to be saved manually to TCXO internal memory
+	- **GNSSDO+ only**
+	- This may be useful when setting up a new GNSSDO+.
+E.g. the control word could be saved manually when state STATE_GNSS_FINETIME is _almost_ complete
+	- The control word will be saved automatically when the firmware has been in state STATE_GNSS_PHASE_LOCK for one hour

 To reset all settings to their default values, select "r", "Enter", "y", "Enter"